Adron/resume/Resume/additions-to-resumes.md

 Description for "Really Big Coffee Company"

 Joined the team to build out and lead the engineering team tasked to build out a QR Code scanning technology to close the order cycle gap.
 This involved implementing a scanner technology with Scandit's technology into an existing .NET web based Angular and .NET web based React application.
 Add elaboration upon completion and shipping of said feature capability.

+Make the mission/intro/description more concise while detailing wins, cost savings, money makers, team productivity improvements, and higher level work like that.
+Possibly break out different work and be sure to link the detailed descriptions of the different projects.